Xinniejiang/Xinniejiang/README.md

-- ❤️ Hi, I’m Xinniejiang or just Xin or Darl(ing)
+- ❤️ Hi, I’m Xinniejiang or just Xin or Darl
-- ❤️ I’m interested in playing game nad kpop
+- ❤️ I’m interested in playing game and kpop
 - ❤️ I’m currently learning how to play chess
 - ❤️ I’m looking to collaborate on Valorant and kpop
 - ❤️ How to reach me @youebi_ling on insta and discord!